HazyResearch/meerkat/CONTRIBUTING.md

 ### Bugs

-First, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on Github under Issues).
+First, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on GitHub under Issues).

-If you didn't find anything, please use the bug issue template to file a Github issue.
+If you didn't find anything, please use the bug issue template to file a GitHub issue.

 ### Features